Pablo-Restrepo/3D-Object-WebPage/README.md

    git clone https://github.com/Pablo736/3D-Object-WebPage.git
 ```

-2. Open the `index.html` file in your web browser.
+2. Open the `index.html` with Live Server (or local development server).

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.